NeXt-UI/next-tutorials/tutorials/tutorial-007-01.md

 We encourage you to play with properties in order to understand their nature.

 ## What's Next?
 You have just created a generic topology.
-What we need to do is to adapt it for a use-case.
-Our next lesson will tell you about customization.
+What we need to do is to adapt it for a special use-case.
+Our next lesson will start the topic called *customization*.

 [Read NEXT](/tutorials/tutorial-007-02.md)